 - TESTING FOR ACTIVE DISEASE: Currently, the most accurate tests for identifying if someone is actively infected with coronavirus are the nasal and oral swab PCR (polymerase chain reaction) tests and “molecular” tests.
 The nucleic acids present in the samples are extracted, replicated, and then examined for regions of genetic material found in SARS-CoV-2.
 PCR tests use cycles of heat to expose genetic material so that it can be replicated.
 Molecular tests do not require heat.
 Tests can take from under an hour to a few days to perform.
 They can have up to a 25% false negative results (in up to 1/4 of the tests performed, the result says you do not have covid-19 but, in reality, you do).
-Rapid tests that look for antigens instead of using PCR technology are considered significantly less accurate currently and carry an even higher risk of false negatives and possibility of false positives (the result says you have COVID-19, but, in actuality, you do not).
+Rapid tests that look for antigens instead of using PCR/molecular technology are considered significantly less accurate currently and carry an even higher risk of false negatives and possibility of false positives (the result says you have COVID-19, but, in actuality, you do not).
 Tests for active disease are now offered at many walk-in clinics, some doctor’s offices, and drive-thru sites.
 At home self-test kits have recently received EUA (Emergency Use Authorization) but are not widely available and may be less accurate than other tests.

 - TESTING FOR ANTIBODIES: If you or your doctor believe you have had COVID-19 and you have recovered and are no longer considered contagious, testing of antibodies (IgM and IgG) is ramping up.
 These tests usually involve a patient having their blood drawn and sent to a laboratory, with results taking up to a few days to return.
 We send bloodwork to a lab that uses Abbot technology at Travel Medicine Consultations in NYC.
 Many rapid antibody tests involving blood, nasal swabs, or sputum performed on-site (also called “point -of-service” tests) are already being manufactured and distributed, without proper analysis or FDA oversight.
 These tests are likely much less accurate and are not recommended by the World Health Organization currently.
 Some have already been shown to have a high false negative or, worse, false positive rate (erroneously identifying a person as having antibodies when they actually do not).
 All antibody tests should be performed at least 3-4 weeks after COVID-19 symptoms or exposure…less time elapsed than that results in a much higher false negative rate.
 A positive antibody test may mean you have short-term immunity, but we do not know that for certain, yet.

 - IMMUNITY?
 We do not yet know if having antibodies = immunity to (protection against) COVID-19.
 It appears that people who have mild symptoms of the disease or have an infection without symptoms (asymptomatic) may form fewer antibodies and/or for antibodies that do not last as long as people who have recovered from more severe symptoms.
 Data so far suggests that a majority of symptomatic COVID patients may have immunity that lasts at least 6 months.
-Because we do not yet know if antibodies = protection from reinfection, a positive antibody blood test should not currently affect precautions you take to defend against the virus (social distancing, masks, hand washing, etc.).
+Because we do not yet know to what degree antibodies = protection from reinfection, a positive antibody blood test should not currently affect precautions you take to defend against the virus (social distancing, masks, hand washing, etc.).
 There have been a few documented cases, worldwide, of recovered COVID patients becoming infected a second time.

 - IF YOU TEST NEGATIVE FOR ACTIVE DISEASE: Please discuss this with your doctor.
 It is possible that the result is a “false negative” (see above under “TYPES OF TESTING”), even with nasal or oral swab PCR (the most accurate testing).
 Rapid test kits can give false negative and false positive results (see above).
 Currently, we are telling patients that, if their symptoms were consistent with COVID-19 and their PCR or molecular test was negative, it is still possible they actually were positive.